-The Painful Truth About Bike Seats: How 150 Years of Bad Design Still Hurts Cyclists Today
+The Painful Truth About Bike Seats: 150 Years of Bad Design Still Hurts Cyclists

-Let me ask you something personal: how often do you find yourself standing on the pedals not to attack a hill, but just to give your backside a break?
-If you're like most cyclists, saddle discomfort is an all-too-familiar companion on your rides.
-But here's what most riders don't realize - that nagging pain isn't inevitable.
+Let me ask you something personal: how often do you stand on the pedals not to attack a hill, but just to give your backside a break?
+If you're like most cyclists, saddle discomfort is an all-too-familiar companion.
+But here's what most riders don't realize—that nagging pain isn't inevitable.
 It's the result of design decisions made when horses were still the main mode of transportation.

 The Boneshaker Legacy: Where It All Went Wrong